vivaria/edisonrul.ing/README.md

 ## DARK WORLD GRIMOIRE

-*   "Dark World Grimoire's" effect starts a Chain.
+*   "Dark World Grimoire"'s effect starts a Chain.
 It targets the discarded Monster Card that is selected.

 ## DARK WORLD LIGHTNING